Version 9.0.4 # # This file contains possible attributes and values you can use to configure # distributed search. # # To set custom configurations, place a distsearch.conf in # $SPLUNK_HOME/etc/system/local/. For examples, see distsearch.conf.example. # You must restart Splunk to enable configurati

 REPLICATION DENY LIST OPTIONS

-[replicationBlacklist] <name> = <string> * All comments from the replication allow list notes above also apply here. * Replication deny list takes precedence over the allow list, meaning that a file that matches both the allow list and the deny list is NOT replicated. * Use this setting to prevent unwanted bundle replication in two common scenarios: * Very large files which part of an application might not want to be replicated, especially if they are not needed on search nodes. * Frequently updated files (for example, some lookups) will trigger retransmission of all search head data. * These lists are applied globally across all configuration data.
+[replicationBlacklist] <name> = <string> * DEPRECATED; use 'replicationDenylist' instead. [replicationDenylist] <name> = <string> * All comments from the replication allow list notes above also apply here. * Replication deny list takes precedence over the allow list, meaning that a file that matches both the allow list and the deny list is NOT replicated. * Use this setting to prevent unwanted bundle replication in two common scenarios: * Very large files which part of an application might not want to be replicated, especially if they are not needed on search nodes. * Frequently updated files (for example, some lookups) will trigger retransmission of all search head data. * These lists are applied globally across all configuration data.
 Especially for deny listing, be sure to constrain your deny list to match only data that your application does not need.

 BUNDLE ENFORCER ALLOW LIST OPTIONS

-[bundleEnforcerWhitelist] <name> = <string> * Peers use this setting to make sure knowledge bundles sent by search heads and masters do not contain alien files. * If this stanza is empty, the receiver accepts the bundle unless it contains files matching the rules specified in the [bundleEnforcerBlacklist] stanza.
-Hence, if both [bundleEnforcerWhitelist] and [bundleEnforcerBlacklist] are empty (which is the default), then the receiver accepts all bundles. * If this stanza is not empty, the receiver accepts the bundle only if it contains only files that match the rules specified here but not those in the [bundleEnforcerBlacklist] stanza. * All rules are regular expressions. * No default.
+[bundleEnforcerWhitelist] <name> = <string> * DEPRECATED; use 'bundleEnforcerAllowlist' instead. [bundleEnforcerAllowlist] <name> = <string> * Peers use this setting to make sure knowledge bundles sent by search heads and masters do not contain alien files. * If this stanza is empty, the receiver accepts the bundle unless it contains files matching the rules specified in the [bundleEnforcerDenylist] stanza.
+Hence, if both [bundleEnforcerAllowlist] and [bundleEnforcerDenylist] are empty (which is the default), then the receiver accepts all bundles. * If this stanza is not empty, the receiver accepts the bundle only if it contains only files that match the rules specified here but not those in the [bundleEnforcerDenylist] stanza. * All rules are regular expressions. * No default.

 BUNDLE ENFORCER DENY LIST OPTIONS

-[bundleEnforcerBlacklist] <name> = <string> * Peers use this setting to make sure knowledge bundle sent by search heads and masters do not contain alien files. * This list overrides the [bundleEnforceWhitelist] stanza above.
-This means that the receiver removes the bundle if it contains any file that matches the rules specified here even if that file is allowed by [bundleEnforcerWhitelist]. * If this stanza is empty, then only [bundleEnforcerWhitelist] matters. * No default.
+[bundleEnforcerBlacklist] <name> = <string> * DEPRECATED; use 'bundleEnforcerDenylist' instead. [bundleEnforcerDenylist] <name> = <string> * Peers use this setting to make sure knowledge bundle sent by search heads and masters do not contain alien files. * This list overrides the [bundleEnforceAllowlist] stanza above.
+This means that the receiver removes the bundle if it contains any file that matches the rules specified here even if that file is allowed by [bundleEnforcerAllowlist]. * If this stanza is empty, then only [bundleEnforcerAllowlist] matters. * No default.

 DISTRIBUTED SEARCH GROUP DEFINITIONS

-These settings are the definitions of the distributed search groups.
-A search group is a set of search peers as identified by thier host:management-port.
-A search can be directed to a search group using the splunk_server_group argument.
-The search is dispatched to only the members of the group. ****************************************************************************** [distributedSearch:<splunk-server-group-name>] * <splunk-server-group-name> is the name of the Splunk server group that is defined in this stanza servers = <comma-separated list> * A list of search peers that are members of this group. * The list must use peer identifiers (i.e. hostname:port). default = <boolean> * Whether or not this group is the default group of peers against which all searches are run, unless a server group is not explicitly specified.
+# These settings are the definitions of the distributed search groups.
+A search # group is a set of search peers as identified by thier host:management-port.
+A # search can be directed to a search group using the splunk_server_group argument. # The search is dispatched to only the members of the group. #****************************************************************************** [distributedSearch:<splunk-server-group-name>] * <splunk-server-group-name> is the name of the Splunk server group that is defined in this stanza servers = <comma-separated list> * A list of search peers that are members of this group. * The list must use peer identifiers (i.e. hostname:port). default = <boolean> * Specifies whether this distributed search group is the default distributed search group. * A setting of 'true' means that any search that does not explicitly specify a distributed search group runs against this default distributed search group of peers. * You can set 'Default=true' for only one distributed search group at any given time. * If you do not specify a distributed search group in your search, the full set of search peers in the '[distributedSearch]' stanza is searched under the following circumstances: * You do not set any of your distributed search groups to 'default=true'. * You set 'default=true' for a distributed search group, but you do not define a 'servers' list for that distributed search group. * Default: false